-The study will be monitored in all centers.
+This chapter is not applicable.
+The study will be monitored in all centerasopenthe study does not investigate a drugmedication involved.s.
 All monitoring visitations will be scheduled at mutually agreeable times, periodically during the study at frequency deemed appropriate.
 These visits will be conducted to evaluate the progress of the study, to ensure that the rights and well-being of the subjects are protected, to check that the reported clinical study data are accurate, complete and verifiable from source documents, and if the conduct of the study is in compliance with the approved protocol and amendments, good clinical practice and applicable national regulatory requirements.
 A monitoring visitation will include a review of the essential clinical study documents (regulatory documents, case report forms, source documents, subject informed consent forms, etc.) as well as discussion on the conduct of the study with the investigators.
-The investigators should be available during these visitations to facilitate the review of the clinical study records and to discuss, resolve and document any discrepancies found during the visitation.
+The investigators should be available during these visitations to facilitate the review of the investigators should be available during these visitations to facilitate the review of the investigators should be available during these visitations. clinical study records and to discuss, resolve and document any discrepancies found during the visitation.